wwang-chcn/ONTraC/tutorials/parameters.md

     --trajectory-construct=TRAJECTORY_CONSTRUCT
                         Method to construct the niche trajectory.
 Default is 'BF' (brute-force).
 A faster alternative is 'TSP'.
+    --DM-embedding-index=DM_embedding_index
+                        The index of the embedding in the diffusion map.
+                        Valid only when --trajectory-construct is set to DM.
+                        Default is 1 which means the first embedding.
 ```

 ### Full parameters for createDataSet